 Welcome to the RD Jones Group.
-A family business established for over 30 years, our group encompasses a diverse range of companies with holdings in hospitality, gaming and the technology industries; including hotels in South Australila and Queensland, Worldsmart Retail, Worldsmart Technology and the Jackpot Club.
+A family business established for over 35 years, our group encompasses a diverse range of companies with holdings in hospitality, gaming and the technology industries; including hotels in South Australila and Victoria, Worldsmart Retail, Worldsmart Technology and the Jackpot Club.

 Richard and Denise Jones founded the RD Jones group in 1982 with the Grosvenor Hotel, a country hotel in Victor Harbor.
 It was a significant gamble, particularly as Richard didn't know how to pour a beer, let along tap a keg, but after working there for three years and tripling the trade, they decided to buy another hotel, the Colonnades Tavern in 1985.

 Richard always wanted to grow, and was looking for the next opportunity.
 He went into many ventures with a variety of partners including Faheys, Teos, Warbonoffs and Steven Shoobridge.
-One hotel became two, two became three, and 34 years on today, the RD Jones Group own 18 hotels across South Australia and Queensland.
+One hotel became two, two became three, and 37 years on today, the RD Jones Group own 11 hotels across South Australia and Victoria.

 The number one thing Richard learnt while working behind the bar at the Grosvenor many years ago was that service was the top priority with customers; something that has become integral to every hotel the RD Jones Group own today.
 Richard learnt that understanding their needs and wants was also very important.
 "I looked at service being a point of difference in hotels.
 We all sell the same products, but it's the service that really counts", he said.